Copyright 2017 MillieAnne Lowe, Oceanside, California

 Fontino turned and signaled for his two detectives to stay put.

-As the group of men turned the corner at the bottom of the stairs, a breeze blew down the hall.
-“Whoa, what a chill.
-The window must be open,” said Eric.
-“The front door closed now?” he asked one of Agent Parker’s men.
+As the group of men turned the corner at the bottom of the stairs, a strong breeze blew through the hallway.
+“Robin always closes all the windows at dusk.
+She must have forgotten one,” said Eric.
+“Is the front door closed now?” he asked one of Agent Parker’s men.

-Chief Mullins turned on the light in Robin’s studio.
+Chief Mullins flipped the switch in Robin’s studio.

-“It’s like a tornado sucked everything off the shelves,” said Eric as his eyes wandered around the room.
+“It’s like a tornado sucked everything off the shelves,” said Eric.

-“This is how I found the room when I came down to check if the telephone down here worked.
+“This is how I found everything when I came down to check the telephone.
 Look at this,” said the Chief holding the telephone cord with frayed wires and threads that had wrapped it.
-“The wire’s been pulled out of the wall,”
+“The wire’s been pulled out of the wall.”

 “Oh Lord, in Heaven!
 What’s happened to my room?”
-Everyone turned to see Robin pushing her way in between Eric and Fontino.
-Haley tried to hold her back.
-“Oh no. No, no, no.” Robin cried as she strained forward to pick up a book from the floor.
-Fontino and Eric grabbed her by the arms and pulled her back.
+Haley held Robin back by the shoulders, but with a great determination Robin shoved the men out of her way.
+“Oh no. No, no, no.” Robin cried as she bent forward to pick up a book from the floor.
+Fontino and Eric both put their arms around her and tried to guide her out toward the living room.

 “I’m sorry, Robin.
-This is a crime scene now.
-We can’t touch or move anything until a forensics team gets through this room first.”
+Your home is a crime scene now.
+We can’t touch or move anything in there until a forensics team goes through it.”

 Robin sobbed as she picked up the corner of a picture hanging from the easel.
 “What’s this?
 I didn’t draw this.”